Sovrn-place/.github/profile/README.md

 # Sovrn - Sovereign Technology Infrastructure

-Sovrn builds the operating system that turns economic zones into digital economies - identity, residency, payments, and credentials on one platform.
+**Sovrn** builds the Operating System that turns economic zones into digital economies - identity, residency, payments, and credentials on one platform.